terrarium-earth/Heracles-docs/Writerside/topics/Quests-View.md

 # Group View

-The Group View (aka Groups View) is the first screen presented when Heracles is opened.
+The Group View is the first screen presented when Heracles is opened.

-It has two sections, the Groups list in a sidebar on the left, and the main quest tree display for the currently selected Group.
+It has two sections: a list of Groups in a sidebar on the left, and the main quest tree display for the currently selected Group.

 You may click and drag in an empty space to move the quests display around.